libAtoms/matscipy/paper/paper.md

 - **Elasticity.** Solids respond to small external loads with reversible deformation, known as elasticity.
 The strength of the response is characterized by the elastic moduli. `matscipy.elasticity` implements functions for computing elastic moduli from small deformation of atomistic systems that consider potential symmetries of the underlying atomic system, in particular for crystals. `matscipy` also implements analytic calculation of elastic moduli for some interatomic potentials, described in more detail below.
 The computation of elastic moduli is a basic prerequisite for multi-scale modelling of materials, as they are the most basic parameters of continuum material models. `matscipy` was used to study finite-pressure elastic constants and structural stability in crystals [@Griesser2023crystal] and glasses [@Griesser2023glass].

 - **Plasticity.** For large loads, solids can respond with irreversible deformation.
 One form of irreversibility is plasticity, that is carried by extended defects, the dislocations, in crystals.
 The module `matscipy.dislocation` implements tools for studying structure and movement of dislocations.
 Construction and analysis of model atomic systems is implemented for compact and dissociated screw, as well as edge dislocations in cubic crystals.
 The implementation supports ideal straight as well as kinked dislocations.
+Some of the dislocation functionality requires the `atomman` and/or `OVITO` packages as optional dependencies [@AtomMan,@Stukowski2009].
 The module was employed in a study of interaction of impurities with screw dislocations in tungsten [@Grigorev2020;@Grigorev2023].

 - **Fracture mechanics.** Cracking is the process of generating new surface area by splitting the material apart.
 The module `matscipy.fracture_mechanics` provides functionality for calculating continuum linear elastic displacement fields near crack tips, including support for anisotropy in the elastic response [@Sih1965].
 The module also implements generation of atomic structures that are deformed according to this near-tip field.
 This functionality has been used to quantify lattice trapping, which is the pinning of cracks due to the discreteness of the atomic lattice, and to compare simulations with experimental measurements of crack speeds in silicon [@Kermode2015].
 There is also support for flexible boundary conditions in fracture simulations using the formalism proposed by Sinclair [@Sinclair1975] where the finite atomistic domain is coupled to an infinite elastic continuum.
 Finally, we provide an extension of this approach to give a flexible boundary scheme that uses numerical continuation to obtain full solution paths for cracks [@Buze2021].